ioverho/attention_and_transformers/slides.md

 :: left ::

+- Attention is permutation equivariant has no sense of word order
-- The attention matrix can be interpreted as a weighted adjacency matrix in a fully-connected graph where tokens are nodes
+- Attention treats tokens as a fully-connected graph

 <v-click at="1">
 <Admonition title="Graph Attention" color="light" width="100%" icon="mdi-alpha-e-box">